Sally Struthers: Career

+Though Struthers has spoken fondly of All In The Family, she was also personally discontent with how static her character was portrayed, and only regarded the time between the sixth and eighth seasons of All In The Family, which aired after she made an unsuccessful attempt to sue to get out of her contract with the show, as the best time she had playing Gloria.
+In 2025, Struthers stated that Lear regarded her as the show's "fourth banana" compared to the other three leads, never invited her to any of the dinner parties he held, and told her that he only wanted to cast her in the show because she had "blue eyes and a fat face."

-In 1977 she portrayed a housewife who was physically abused by her husband (portrayed by Dennis Weaver) in the made-for-TV movie Intimate Strangers, one of the first network features to depict domestic violence.
+In 1977, she portrayed a housewife who was physically abused by her husband (portrayed by Dennis Weaver) in the made-for-TV movie Intimate Strangers, which was one of the first network features to focus on domestic violence.

-On the short-lived Archie Bunker's Place spin-off Gloria (1982–1983), Struthers reprised Gloria as a new divorcée (she became an "exchange student", when husband Mike exchanged her for one of his students).
+On the short-lived Archie Bunker's Place spin-off Gloria (1982–1983), Struthers reprised Gloria as a new divorcée (she became an "exchange student," when husband Mike exchanged her for one of his students).
 The series co-starred Burgess Meredith as the doctor of an animal clinic with Gloria as his assistant.
-From 1985 to 1986 Struthers starred as Florence Ungar in the female version of The Odd Couple.
+From 1985 to 1986, Struthers starred as Florence Ungar in the female version of The Odd Couple.
 Struthers later stated in an interview on Gilbert Gottfried's Amazing Colossal Podcast, that it was an unpleasant experience until Rita Moreno, who was mean-spirited towards Struthers, left the play and was replaced by Brenda Vaccaro.

 She was a semi-regular panelist on the 1990 revival of Match Game and an occasional guest on Win, Lose or Draw (even filling in for Vicki Lawrence as host for a week).
 She also had a recurring role as Bill Miller's manipulative mother, Louise, on Still Standing and regularly appeared on Gilmore Girls as Babette Dell.
 She also provided voices for a number of animated series such as The Pebbles and Bamm-Bamm Show (as a teenage Pebbles Flintstone), TaleSpin (as Rebecca Cunningham) and was one of the voice stars on ABC's Dinosaurs produced by Walt Disney and Henson Productions (as Charlene Sinclair).

 Struthers starred in the stage production of Annie at the Fabulous Fox Theatre in Atlanta, Georgia, and in the national tour of the production in the late 1990s.
 She has been a regular since the early 2000s at the Ogunquit Playhouse, in Ogunquit, Maine.

 In 2014, Struthers toured in the 50th-anniversary production of Hello, Dolly!, playing Dolly Levi.